annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/README.md

 After triggering the pipeline, we can then view the output in our Azure blob storage account using the storage browser and navigating to the correct directory.
 That concludes Homework 1!

+Instructors will access your blob storage account and data factory to verify completion.
+Please ensure you adhere to an appopriate and consistent naming convention for pipelines, folders, services, etc.